The Mara Salvatrucha 13 or “MS-13” gang

-The MS-13 gang, aka Mara Salvatrucha 13, is one of the most violent, dangerous gangs in the United States – and one of the most organized.
-The MS-13 gang has cliques, or factions, located throughout the United States and is unique in that it retains is ties to its El Salvador counterparts.
-With cliques in Washington DC, Oregon, Alaska, Arkansas, Texas, Nevada, Utah, Oklahoma, Illinois, Michigan, New York, Maryland, Virginia, Georgia, Florida, Canada, El Salvador, Guatemala, Mexico, and several other South American countries, the MS-13 gang is truly “international" and on the verge of becoming the first gang to be categorized as an “organized crime” entity.
+The MS-13 gang, aka Mara Salvatrucha 13, is one of the most violent, dangerous gangs in the United States – and one of the most well-organized.
+The MS-13 gang consist of cliques, or factions, located throughout the United States and is unique in that it retains is ties to its El Salvador counterparts.
+With cliques in Washington DC, Oregon, Alaska, Arkansas, Texas, Nevada, Utah, Oklahoma, Illinois, Michigan, New York (large contingent in Long Island), Maryland, Virginia, Georgia, Florida, Canada, El Salvador, Guatemala, Mexico, and several other South American countries, MS-13 is truly “international” – and the first gang to be categorized by the United States as an “organized crime” entity.

-Gang members, who sport numerous tattoos on their bodies and faces, wear blue and white colors taken from the El Salvadoran flag.
+MS-13 Gang members sport numerous tattoos on their bodies and faces and wear blue and white colors taken from the El Salvadoran flag.
 Their membership is estimated to total over 36,000 in the Honduras alone.
 Members typically range in age from 11 to 40 years old.
-Their progressive increase in violent activities and careless disregard for the law (threats and attacks against law enforcement officials is common), has made them the most feared gang in the United States.
-MS-13 criminal activities include drug smuggling, gun running, people smuggling, hits for hire, theft, drug sales, arson, and of course, strong arming the locals.
-Their wide-ranging activities and elevated status has even caught the eye of the FBI who recently initiated wide-scale raids against known and suspected gang members netting hundreds of arrests across the country.
+Their progressive increase in violent activities and careless disregard for the law (threats and attacks against law enforcement officials are common), has made them the most feared gang in the United States.
+MS-13 criminal activities include drug smuggling, gun running, human trafficking, hits for hire, theft, drug sales, prostitution (including child prostitution) arson, and of course, strong arming local citizens.
+Their wide-ranging activities and elevated status have even caught the eye of the FBI who recently initiated wide-scale raids against known and suspected gang members netting hundreds of arrests across the country.

-Their penchant for violence is renowned.
-Members often arrive in the United States, with fighting skills gained from military training, and are particularly adept with machetes.
+MS-13’s penchant for violence is renowned.
+Members often arrive in the United States with fighting skills gained from military training and are particularly adept with machetes.
 In March 2004, the Maldon Institute, a Washington DC based think tank, released a report detailing the violent methods MS-13 used, including their increasingly typical (and disturbing) calling card.
-MS-13 often leaves behind dismembered corpses, complete with the decapitated head, at the scene of their murders.
-Often a grim note is attached to the body.
+MS-13 gangsters often leave behind dismembered corpses, complete with the decapitated head.
+Typically a grim note is attached to the body.

 Like many gangs, MS-13 was named after “La Mara”, a street in El Salvador and “13th Street” in Los Angeles.
 The gang originated in El Salvador and initially consisted of violent guerillas who fought in El Salvador’s civil war.
 As the war neared its end, the gang moved its operations into the nearby Honduras.
 In the Honduras, where membership topped 36,000, the gang rose to such power that the Honduran government instigated a crackdown on all gangs and even passed a law aimed specifically at busting up gangs and organized crime.
 Code named “Strong Arm”, the Honduran government arrested more than 4,000 gang members in 2003, often solely because they wore tattoos or colors of known gangs.
 Under Honduran law, gang members can receive up to 12 years in prison if they are a leader of a local clique and up to 9 years for simply being a member of a gang.

-This pattern continued in Mexico and in early 2004, the Mexican government began a campaign to eradicate MS-13.
+MS-13’s rampage continued in Mexico and in early 2004, the Mexican government began a campaign to eradicate them.
 Authorities arrested 300 gang members in response to what they called “a threat to National security”.
 Arrestees were charged with drug trafficking and smuggling of firearms across Mexico and Central America.

-Membership in MS-13 has grown rapidly.
+Membership in MS-13 has grown rapidly across the United States.
 In Charlotte, North Carolina, membership is estimated to be 200+.
-Police have implicated MS-13 in at least 11 murders in the Charlotte area in 2000 alone.
+Police have implicated MS-13 in at least eleven murders in the Charlotte area in 2000 alone.
 In northern Virginia and southern Maryland, around the Washington DC area, local authorities estimate MS-13 membership to be between 5,000 and 6,000 members – by far the largest gang in the area.
 In July of 2003, the Washington DC area encountered three murders attributed to MS-13.
 The first was the murder of a federal informant.
 The second was the shooting death of a 17 year old boy.
-The third was the death of a 16 year old boy who had both of his hands completely chopped off.
+The third was the death of a 16 year old boy who had both of his hands chopped off.

 Members is MS-13 cells are often initiated by being “jumped in”.
 In one Washington DC event, witnessed by a reporter, the inductee was an 11-year old boy – he sought membership in MS-13 so they would protect him from bullies in his neighborhood.
 The rights of passage included placing the boy in a circle of gang members.
 The five strongest members stepped inside the circle with the 11-year old boy.
 As members began counting slowly to 13, the boy was beaten and kicked repeatedly until he reached the point of unconsciousness.
 If he had been a girl, the rights of passage would have included being gang raped by six gang members.

-While most gangs offer simple initiation rights, such as being “jumped in”, where you are beaten or punched for several minutes in order to prove your worth, for many MS-13 cells, initiations are a little more stringent.
+While most gangs offer simple initiation rights, such as being “jumped in”, where you are beaten or punched for several minutes in order to “prove your worth”, for many MS-13 cells, initiations are more stringent.
 In these cells, in order to join MS-13 you must first commit a violent act against someone else – either a beating, a rape, or a murder.

 The MS-13 tell-tale body markings will typically include numerous body and facial tattoos containing the texts “MS”, “13”, or “18”.
 Various symbols are used including dice, crossbones, or daggers.
 Often the symbols signify the members area of specialization.
 For instance, if a member has a tattoo of a grenade on his back it means that particular person specializes in explosives.

 On March 10, 2004, Edgar was released from jail and deported.
-On March 20, 2004, 10 days after he was deported, Edgar was found dead from multiple gunshot wounds.
-He had hidden in his home for 10 days and eventually left the confines of his house when his grandmother had unexpectedly died.
-He barely made it 5 blocks from his home before members found him and delivered the punishment that was deemed appropriate for his deserting the gang.
+On March 20, 2004, ten days after he was deported, Edgar was found dead from multiple gunshot wounds.
+He had hidden in his home for ten days and eventually left the confines of his house when his grandmother had unexpectedly died.
+He barely made it five blocks from his home before members found him and delivered the punishment they deemed appropriate for his deserting the gang.
 Death is almost always the only means of escaping the clutches of MS-13.

 Flexible, organized, and highly violent – Mara Salvatrucha 13 has carved a niche in our society and dug in their heels, refusing to back down even from high profile authorities such as the Federal Police.